 Employee Resource Group mentoring

 Employee resource groups, or ERGs, are groups of people with similarities who work for the same company.
-For example, these groups are joined by people of similar genders or races.
+For example, these groups are joined by people of similar genders or ethnicities.
 They get together to talk about their common interests and support each other.
 Many companies have ERGs for LGBTQ employees or women.
 ERGs can help organizations build an inclusive and diverse culture.
 It's one of the best ways to create a welcoming community for BIPOC.

 EGRs will be invaluable to BIPOC and organization goals and objectives—as these groups provide members with resources, support, and career empowerment opportunities that will translate to more productivity, reduce turnover, and increase retention.